ArcBees/gwtquery/README.md

-We are working in a brand new web site, in the meanwhile for more information/documentation visit gQuery wiki pages at : https://code.google.com/p/gwtquery/
+We are working in a brand new web site, in the meanwhile for more information/documentation visit gQuery doc pages at : http://dev.arcbees.com/gquery/

 ##Thanks to
 [![Arcbees.com](http://i.imgur.com/HDf1qfq.png)](http://arcbees.com)